vissermc/jrex/README.md

 End functions
 -------------
+These functions will initiate the execution:

+	eval(text, startPos?): any
-- eval(text, startPos?): evaluates the result.
+		evaluates the result.
+	test(text, startPos?): boolean
-- test(text, startPos?): return whether	if there is at least one result.
+		returns whether there is at least one result. replace(text, startPos?): string
-- replace(text, startPos?): replaces the matches with strings.
+		replaces the matches with strings.
+	split(text, startPos?): string[]
-- split(text, startPos?): splits the function on matches that have not been filtered out.
+		splits the function on matches that have not been filtered out.

 Getter functions
 -----------------
+These functions return information about the regular expression:

+	flags(): string
+		returns the flags in one string.
+	regex(): RegExp
+		returns the regular expression.
+	toJSON(): any
-flags(): returns the flags in one string. regex(): returns the regular expression. toJSON(): returns a json representation that can be fed back to jRex.
+		returns a json representation that can be fed back to jRex.